What are Natural Terracotta tiles?

 Why Natural Terracotta tile?

 These are natural terracotta tiles with colour all through the tile.
-These natural colours are ageless and often replicated in glazed tiles where a terracotta colour is painted onto the tiles.
+These natural colours are often replicated in glazed tiles where a terracotta colour is painted onto the tiles.
 These imitation tiles do not have the benefits and attributes of Natural Terracotta tiles.

 What are the benefits of Natural Terracotta Tiles?